seqeralabs/wave/CONFIGURATION.md

 ### Build process logs configuration

-This configuration specify attributes for the persistence of the logs fetched from containers or k8s pods used for building requested images, which can be accessed later and also got attached to build completion email.
+This configuration specifies attributes for the persistence of the logs fetched from containers or k8s pods used for building requested images, which can be accessed later and also attached to the build completion email.

 | Variable                       | Description                                                                                       | Default Value / Environment Variable      | Optional |
 |--------------------------------|---------------------------------------------------------------------------------------------------|-------------------------------------------|----------|